hadronized/strongly-typed-thoughts.net/media/blog/async_warmy_prequel.md

 [I posted on reddit](https://www.reddit.com/r/rust/comments/8fy3q4/warmy070_vfs_context_passing_reload_methods_and/) in order to make people know of the new version, and interesting talks started to occur on both IRC and GitHub.
 What people seem to want the most now is *asynchronous loading and reloading*.
-I’ve been wanting that feature for a while so I decided it could be a good idea to start working on it.
+I’ve been wanting that feature for a while too so I decided it could be a good idea to start working on it.
 However, after a day of toying around, I came to the realization that I should write a small blog post about it because I think it’s not trivial and it could help me shape my ideas.